arief-hidayat/serverless-sales-order-api/README.md

 ## Security

 This API uses **API Key authentication** to secure all order management endpoints.
-The health check (`/health`) and OpenAPI specification (`/openapi.json`) endpoints are publicly accessible for monitoring purposes.
+The health check (`/health`) and interactive documentation (`/swagger`) endpoints are publicly accessible for monitoring and documentation purposes.

 ### Authentication